 As these types of images add up in our subconscious, they tell us a story about masculinity and femininity.
 It’s a complicated one, but might include lessons like this: men face things head on, while women are uncertain; women pose and men take action; men are straightforward, women sly.

 Thanks Caroline, for sending in another example of such an insidious and largely invisible cultural pattern.
-And great job, Eliza, for spotting it!Lisa Wade is a professor of sociology at Occidental College.
+And great job, Eliza, for spotting it!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.